 Bruno provides two modes for how these layered scripts interact during a collection run:

 The Sandwich Flow is named for how it "sandwiches" the individual request's execution between the collection and folder level scripts.
-This is the default and most commonly used flow because it ensures all setup (pre-scripts) happens before the request, and all teardown/validation (post-scripts) happens after the request, across all layers.
+This is the default and most commonly used flow because it ensures all setup (pre-scripts) happens before the request, and all teardown/validation (post-scripts and test scripts) happens after the request, across all layers.

 Imagine it like preparing and cleaning up a meal:

-This flow is ideal for managing authorization tokens, setting global variables, and performing clean-up operations that need to happen around the core request logic.
+This flow is ideal for managing authorization tokens, setting global variables, and performing clean-up or assertions that need to happen around the core request logic — from the request level back out to the collection.

-The Sequential Flow, also called Natural Flow, executes all pre-scripts first (from outermost to innermost), then the request, and then all post-scripts (again, from outermost to innermost).
-It's more of a batch execution model.
+The Sequential Flow, also called Natural Flow, executes each phase (pre, post, then test) from the outermost scope to the innermost.
+It's more of a top-to-bottom batch execution model.

-Think of it as preparing all the ingredients, then cooking, then doing *all* the cleaning:
+Think of it as preparing all the ingredients, then cooking, then doing *all* the cleaning and inspection from the top down:

-While less common for typical API testing, this flow can be useful in specific scenarios where you want all pre actions to complete before any post actions begin, across the entire scope.
+While less common for typical API testing, this flow can be useful in specific scenarios where you want each phase — pre, post, and test — to complete from collection → folder → request before moving on.

 Regardless of whether you're using Sandwich or Sequential flow, there's a crucial rule to remember when running a collection:

-Any Collection-level Pre-request or Post-response script will execute once for every single request that runs in that collection.
-The same applies to folder-level scripts for requests within that folder.
+Any collection-level Pre-request, Post-response, or Test script executes once for every request that runs.
+The same applies to folder-level scripts for requests inside that folder.

 This means if you have 10 requests in a collection and a script at the collection level: